The maximal quantum group-twisted tensor product of C*-algebras: Push-forward of weakly continuous coactions along morphisms of -quantum groups

 For example, the coaction $\gamma:=(\Id_{A^{\univ}} \otimes \Lambda)\Delta^{\univ}_{A}$ of $\G$ on $\hat A^{\univ}$ has such a lift $\gamma^{\univ}=\Delta^{\univ}_{A}$, and $\gamma$ is injective if and only if the reducing morphism $\Lambda$ is injective.
 For a comparison of coactions of $(A^{\univ},\Delta^{\univ}_{A})$ and of $(A,\Delta_{A})$, see also \cite{Fischer:Quantum_group_and_equivariant_kk-theory}, but note that only injective ones are considered there. \end{enumerate} \end{example}

 \begin{proposition} Let $(C,\gamma)$ be a weakly continuous coaction of $\G$.
 If $\chi_{*}\gamma$ exists, then this morphism is uniquely determined, a weakly continuous coaction of $\DuG[H]$, and diagram \eqref{eq:pushed-action-deltar} commutes.
-If $\gamma$ is continuous, the so is $\chi_{*}\gamma$. \end{proposition} \begin{proof} Since $\gamma$ is weakly continuous, the map $\chi_{*}\gamma$ is uniquely determined by \eqref{eq:pushed-action-deltal}.
-To see that it is an coaction, note that
+If $\gamma$ is continuous, \corr{the so}{then so} is $\chi_{*}\gamma$. \end{proposition} \begin{proof} Since $\gamma$ is weakly continuous, the map $\chi_{*}\gamma$ is uniquely determined by \eqref{eq:pushed-action-deltal}.
+To see that it is \corr{an coaction}{a coaction}, note that

-Slicing the third tensor factor, we find that $\chi_{*}\gamma$ indeed is an coaction.
+Slicing the third tensor factor, we find that $\chi_{*}\gamma$ indeed is \corr{an coaction}{a coaction}.

 The following computation shows that~$\chi_{*}\gamma$ makes diagram \eqref{eq:pushed-action-deltar} commute, and uses the relation $(\Id_{A}\otimes\Delta_{L})\Comult[A]=(\Delta_{R}\otimes\Id_{A})\Comult$ \cite{Meyer-Roy-Woronowicz:Homomorphisms}*{Lemma 5.7 (36)}: